SirPlease/ZoneMod/README.md

 - - - -
 ### Map Changes ###
 * Parish Map 2: The Park
  * Added a small Hedge to the right side of the Park, this can work in both Survivors and Infected favor.
-(Infected Mostly)
+(Mostly Infected)
  * Added a Tree on the left side of the park to allow more spawns and LOS

 Allow a bit more spawns for Infected and LOS Spots for Survivors.